PhoenixtBlaze/StreamSpeakVocoder/README.md

-**Future Improvements**
+# Future Improvements

-Experiment with different GAN architectures for better voice clarity.
+Experimenting with different GAN architectures for better voice clarity.

-Optimize inference speed with TensorRT or ONNX.
+Optimizing inference speed with TensorRT or ONNX.

 Fine-tune model for voice cloning tasks.